Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-15-implement-sdk-eclipse.md

 order: 3
 ---

-> NOTE: As of December 2015, Google has sunset support for their Android Developer Tools (ADT) plugin and ANT build system pluging for Eclipse.
+> NOTE: As of December 2015, Google has sunset support for their Android Developer Tools (ADT) plugin and ANT build system plugin for Eclipse.
 Likewise, the JB4A Android Mobile Push SDK support for Eclipse is being sunset and will no longer be supported in an upcoming release.
 Please upgrade to Android Studio as soon as possible.

 ### Adding Dependencies